bin456789/reinstall/README.en.md

   - `--ssh-key C:\path\to\public_key`
 - `--ssh-port PORT` Change the SSH port (for log observation during installation and for the new system)
 - `--web-port PORT` Change the Web port (for log observation during installation)
+- `--frpc-toml /path/to/frpc.toml` Add frpc for intranet tunneling
 - `--hold 2` Prevent reboot after installation completes, allowing SSH login to modify system content; the system is mounted at `/os` (this feature is not supported on Debian/Kali).

 > [!TIP]